 Feeling inspired and want to continue working on your new corrosion casting skills once you

-get home?
-When you register for the workshop you can book one of two types of take
+When you register for the workshop you can book a ticket with one of two options;

 Your partial take home kit contains:

 ● A frozen sheep pluck to work on at home